Villalba, Puerto Rico

-Villalba ([biˈʎalβa]), originally known as Villa Alba, is town and municipality of Puerto Rico located in the central region, northeast of Juana Díaz; south of Orocovis; and west of Coamo.
+Villalba ([biˈʎalβa]), originally known as Villa Alba, is a town and municipality of Puerto Rico located in the central region, northeast of Juana Díaz; south of Orocovis; and west of Coamo.
 Villalba is spread over 6 barrios and Villalba Pueblo (the downtown area and the administrative center of the city).
 It is part of the Ponce Metropolitan Statistical Area.

 History

 Villalba was founded in 1917 by José Ramón Figueroa y Rivera and Walter McJones.
 Its current mayor is Luis Javier Hernández Ortiz.

 By 1918, there weren't any highways connecting Villalba to its neighboring towns but by 1927 there was at least one.

 Hurricane Maria passed through the area on September 20, 2017 and triggered numerous landslides in Villalba with significant rainfall.
 Bridges were destroyed and many areas where vital infrastructure was located were inaccessible.
 The entire electrical system was destroyed.
 Villalba's emergency operations center and an assisted living center were among the many buildings destroyed in Villalba.
 Villalba received 27.82 inches of rain.
 The mayor's stated “Our main need is oxygen.
 Many people depend on oxygen through artificial respirators that require electricity.".

 "From Catastrophe to Hope" (De la catastrofe a la esperanza), a documentary describing the destruction of infrastructure in Villalba and how volunteers, community members, the mayor, and emergency service personnel worked to try to save people's lives was published in 2019 by Noticias de Villalba (Villalba News).
 The mountainous geography of Villalba made restoring electricity and water services extremely challenging.
 Chaplains, and religious leaders of all denominations, provided emotional support to all involved.

 Subsequent to the hurricane, in 2018, Javier Hernández, the mayor discussed other options for electrical power, such as micro-grids, for Villalba, with the mayor of Hoboken, New Jersey, reminding him that recovery from such a powerful hurricane would take years.
 Architect Jonathan Marvel talked about his company's plans to build an off-the-grid, 41-unit building in Villalba on the one-year anniversary of Hurricane Maria.